sibytes/yetl.io/docs/project.md

 - logging configuration file `logging.yaml`
 - yetl project configuration file `yetl_test.yaml` project configuration file.
+- Excel template `tables.xlsx` to curate tables names and properties that you want to load, this can be built into a configuration `tables.yaml` with `python -m yetl import-tables`
+- `json-schema` contains json schema that you can reference and use redhat's yaml plugin when crafting configuration to get intellisense and validation.
+There are schemas for:
+    - `./pipelines/project.yaml`
+    - `./pipelines/tables.yaml`
+    - `./pipelines/<my_pipelines>.yaml`
 - directory structure to build pipelines

 ![yetl init project structure](./assets/yetl_init_project.png)

 - databricks - will store databricks workflows, notebooks, etc that will be deployed to databricks.
-- pipelines - will sore yetl configuration for the data pipelines.
+- pipelines - will store yetl configuration for the data pipelines.
 - sql - if you choose to define some tables using SQL explicitly and have yetl create those tables then the SQL files will go in here.
 - schema - will hold the spark schema's in yaml for the landing data files when we autogenerate the schema's